pdimov/blog/_posts/2020-07-21-implementing-visit_by_index.md

 How about we throw all this composition and decomposition away and just define a visitation function that takes the lambdas directly, and invokes the correct one based on the containing type?
-Or better yet, based on the variant index, such that we no longer need to depend on the types being unique?
+Or better yet, based on the variant index, so that we no longer need to depend on the types being unique?

 ```